"Strength does not come from physical capacity. It comes from an indomitable will."

 Connecting Mind & Body

-Mind and body are one thing.
+Mind and body are one.
 The Mature Warrior learns to close the gap between what he intends and what his body does.
 When that gap shrinks, he moves with more power, more accuracy, and more awareness.
-You can't get there if your attention is scattered.

-The Mercenary treats his body as a tool, disconnected from his inner life.
-The Critic lives in his head, analyzing everyone else's form and technique without ever training his own.
+The Bully treats his body as a weapon, disconnected from his inner life.
+The Wimp lives in his head, cut off from physical sensation.
 The Mature Warrior integrates mind and body into unified awareness.

 Breath: Use breath to connect mind and body.
 Conscious breathing bridges thought and sensation.

-Movement practice: Engage in practices that require mental focus and physical precision—martial arts, yoga, dance, sports.
+Movement practice: Train in practices that require mental focus and physical precision: martial arts, yoga, dance, sports.

 Somatic awareness: Feel emotions in our body rather than thinking about them.
 Notice where feelings live physically.